Starting an Online Business All-in-One For Dummies

-Create a LinkedIn profile and add links to your website; update your profile with new links, product reviews, books, or articles that you're reading, or other information so that this information appears to all the people in your network.
+Create a LinkedIn profile and add links to your website: Update your profile with new links, product reviews, books or articles that you are reading, or other information so that this information appears to all the people in your network.

-Ask your customers, vendors, or other business associates in your network to provide a recommendation for you or your business in LinkedIn.
+Ask your customers as well as vendors and other business associates in your network to provide a recommendation for you or your business in LinkedIn.

-Create circles in your personal Google+ profile that are set up specifically for your customers, your vendors, and others interested in your brand.
+In your personal Google+ profile, create circles for your customers, vendors, and others interested in your brand.

-Post interesting content to your customers and other business-related circles and encourage feedback or comments on the content.
-That content might include your blog posts, interesting articles, product reviews, announcements about special promotions, and other exclusive offers or news.
+Post interesting content to your customer and other business-related circles and encourage feedback or comments.
+Content might include your blog posts, interesting articles, product reviews, announcements about special promotions and other exclusive offers, or news.

 Start a Hangout.
 Use Hangouts On Air, the multi-user chat and video tool in Google+, to create a short video that can be viewed in real-time or archived on your YouTube channel for viewing later.
 For example, discuss a new product or service, or chat with an existing customer to use as a testimonial.